markkurossi/iql/README.md

  - `noheaders`: the first line of the CSV data is not a header line.
 You must use column indices to select columns from the data.

-For example, if you input file is as follows:
+For example, if your input file is as follows:

 ```csv
 Year; Value; Delta